 London’s museums are one of the main things I miss about living in London, particularly as we are home educators or homeschoolers.
 London has a huge home education community.

-Our favourite London museums are below.
+Our favourite London museums for kids of all ages are below.

 The Natural History Museum